Small Business Laws California: Everything You Need to Know

 Other new laws that may have a bearing on small businesses in California include:

-- he All-Gender Restrooms and Signage Requirement Laws requires all single-user toilet facilities to be labeled “all gender.”
+- he All-Gender Restrooms and Signage Requirement Laws require all single-user toilet facilities to be labeled “all gender.”

 - The SB 269 law was developed to plug loopholes in the Unruh Civil Rights Act that enabled entities to extort large payouts from California businesses.
 The law enables a small business to be free from liability by hiring a Certified Access Specialist (CASp) and to obtain a 120-day grace period to fix small violations.
-The law also provides a grace period of 15 days before a penalty can be imposed on a small business as result of minor signage and surface display violations.
+The law also provides a grace period of 15 days before a penalty can be imposed on small businesses as a result of minor signage and surface display violations.

-If you need help with any aspect of California small business laws, post your legal need on Upcounsel's marketplace.
-Upcounsel accepts only the top lawyers in each county in California.
-Lawyers on Upcounsel have extensive experience in handling issues related to business formation, business permits and licenses, employment, trademarks and patents, and taxes.
+If you need help with any aspect of California's small business laws, post your legal need on UpCounsel's marketplace.
+UpCounsel accepts only the top lawyers in each county in California.
+Lawyers on UpCounsel come from schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or behalf of companies like Google, Menlo Ventures, and Airbnb.